wqking/metapp/doc/metaaccessible.md

 ## Non-member utility functions

 Below free functions are shortcut functions to use the member functions in `MetaAccessible`.
 Usually you should prefer the utility functions to calling `MetaAccessible` member function directly.
-However, if you need to call functions on a single `MetaAccessible` more than one times in a high performance application, you may store `var.getMetaType()->MetaAccessible()` to a local variable, then use the variable to call the member functions.
-This is because `MetaAccessible()` has slightly performance overhead (the overhead is neglect most time).
+However, if you need to call functions on a single `MetaAccessible` more than one times in a high performance application, you may store `var.getMetaType()->getMetaAccessible()` to a local variable, then use the variable to call the member functions.
+This is because `getMetaAccessible()` has slightly performance overhead (the overhead is neglect most time).

 ```c++
 inline const MetaType * accessibleGetValueType(const Variant & var)